maaviyahrehman/tts-converter/README.md

 ## Features
 - Enter text to convert to speech.
-- Select between male or female voice.
 - Save the converted speech as an MP3 file.
 - Built with Python, Tkinter, and pyttsx3.

 If you want to write a message to encourage contributions to your project, it’s essential to make it welcoming, clear, and concise.
-Here's an example message that you can include in your project's repository (like in the `README.md` or a `CONTRIBUTING.md` file):
+Here's an example message that you can include in your project's repository (like in the `README.md`):

 ---